The Families of Mushrooms and Toadstools Represented in the British Isles | |

 Ecology.
 Parasitic, or saprophytic.
 The fruit-bodies borne on the ground, or on dead wood, or on living wood (lignicolous, herbicolous or humicolous).

-British representation.
+Representation in Britain and Ireland.
 About 5 species in Britain; Crustomyces, Parvobasidium.

 World representation.
 26 species; genera 8.
 Widespread.